Overview

 Types of amyloidosis include:

-• AL amyloidosis (immunoglobulin light chain amyloidosis).
-This is the most common type of amyloidosis in developed countries.
-AL amyloidosis is also called primary amyloidosis.
-It usually affects the heart, kidneys, liver and nerves.
+• AL amyloidosis, also called immunoglobulin light chain amyloidosis.
+This is one of the most common types of amyloidosis in developed countries.
+AL amyloidosis used to be called primary amyloidosis.
+It often affects the heart, kidneys, liver and nerves.
+It can be associated with multiple myeloma or other blood conditions.

 • AA amyloidosis.
-This type is also known as secondary amyloidosis.
-It's usually triggered by an inflammatory disease, such as rheumatoid arthritis.
+This is also known as secondary amyloidosis.
+It's often triggered by a chronic inflammatory disease, such as rheumatoid arthritis.
 It most commonly affects the kidneys, liver and spleen.

 • Localized amyloidosis.
-This type of amyloidosis often has a better prognosis than the varieties that affect multiple organ systems.
+This type of amyloidosis has a better prognosis than varieties that affect multiple organ systems.
+It is, however, not common.
 Typical sites for localized amyloidosis include the bladder, skin, throat or lungs.
-Correct diagnosis is important so that treatments that affect the entire body can be avoided.
+Correct diagnosis is important so treatments that affect the entire body can be avoided.

 Risk factors